MrDanRave/Note-Doctor/README.md

 # Note Doctor

-An Obsidian plugin that keeps your notes healthy.
-Automatically marks new notes as needing attention, then lets you triage them one by one through a swipeable patient queue — all within a clean, keyboard-driven interface.
+An Obsidian plugin that keeps your notes healthy — auto-tag new notes, review and manage notes by tag.

 ---